Fighting Woman News

-Fighting Woman News was an American feminist periodical founded in 1975.
-Published quarterly by Spectrum Resources, the magazine wrote and advocated about martial arts, self-defense, and combative sports for and by women.
+Fighting Woman News was an American feminist periodical founded in December 1975 by Valerie Eads.
+This newsletter grew out of Eads's regular column in Black Belt Woman.
+This magazine focused on martial arts, self-defense, and combative sports for and by women.
 It published news and articles on techniques, workshops, and events.
 Fighting Woman News also regularly sent representatives to women's conferences to promote self-defense and martial arts literature for women.

 Print copies of the magazine sold for $6 for yearly individual subscriptions and $10 for institutions.